istio/istio.io/content/en/about/contribute/shortcodes/index.md

 {{< /tabset >}}

 The value of the `name` attribute of each tab contains the text displayed for the tab.
-Within each tab, you can have normal MarkDown content, but tabs have [limitations](#tab-limitations).
+Within each tab, you can have normal Markdown content, but tabs have [limitations](#tab-limitations).

 The `category-name` and `category-value` attributes are optional and make the selected tab to stick across visits to the page.
 For example, a visitor selects